 God’s faithfulness and love to us cannot be overstated.
 Not only has He rescued us from sin and its consequences, His wrath, but He has also blessed us with gifts in this world we are unworthy of as well. “‘Tis mercy all, immense and free, for oh my God, it found out me.”
 That’s my life’s story in a nutshell.
 The undeserved, free, electing grace of God is what saved my soul.
 And this had much to do with why I had no real contention with the Doctrines of Grace (i.e. Calvinsim) and Reformed theology when presented with the doctrines formally, because this was my life’s story.

 What made me to differ in faith and works from my friends, who to this day cannot understand my change, but the grace of God alone within me?
 Was it something I did that I can take credit for?
 Surely not!
 God saved me, nothing I did, thought, or willed.
 He granted the faith, gave me the eyes, transplanted my heart, turned my will.
-That was the work of God’s Spirit in applying the Gospel to my heart; Jesus’ substitutionary death and resurrection for His people who were rebelliously running astray and then reconciling them to God by His blood through the Holy Spirit.
+That was the work of God’s Spirit in applying the Gospel to my heart; Jesus’ substitutionary death and resurrection for His people who were rebelliously running astray and then reconciling them to God by His blood through the Holy Spirit and adopting them as His children.
 That is me.

 I will close my testimony by echoing the words of C.H.
 Spurgeon and Martin Luther concerning their own salvation experiences that I can truthfully say is exactly my own: